SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION LOG ENTRY

+DECISION: Training Center — Complete System Definition

-DECISION: The Training Center is the canonical name for the hero power deepening building across all four stage evolutions.
+The Training Center is the canonical name for the hero power deepening building across all four stage evolutions.
 "Gym" refers to its Stage One physical form only — not its canonical name.
-The building follows a Hades headquarters model: atmosphere, narrative, and interface, not an arena.
-The hero power deepening system operates across five steps — prove a power in a run, receive a sponsor message from the Superhero Community channel, visit the activated Training Center section, wait for the challenge to surface in a future run through the standard run pool, and complete the challenge to earn power deepening or run boosts at cap.
-Sponsor presence scales with stage progression: remote contact at Stages Two and Three, potential in-person appearance at Stage Four as an earned moment.
-The Training Center's mastery scope is hero power deepening and sponsor challenges only — distinct from Class Mentor Buildings (class primary power advancement) and the Hero's Lair (combo discovery log).
-The Superhero Community channel gains mechanical function through the sponsorship and power deepening notification system, operating in parallel with cosmetics, which remain its primary reward pillar.
+The building follows the Hades headquarters model: atmosphere, narrative, and interface, not an arena.

+STAGE EVOLUTION:

+STAGE ONE — THE GYM
+Basic.
+Functional.
+Recently rescued.
+Humble in scale.
+The hero power deepening system is not active during the tutorial stage.
+The building matches the hero's status — unknown, unproven, just getting started.

+STAGE TWO — THE COMPLEX
+The gym gets built out.
+The hero power deepening system comes online for the first time.
+Sections begin activating as powers are proven in runs.
+The building starts reading like a map of the player's run history.

+STAGE THREE — THE FACILITY
+Multi-story.
+Serious infrastructure.
+More sections active.
+The hero is established.
+The building reflects that.

+STAGE FOUR — THE TOWER
+Avengers Tower / SHIELD headquarters scale.
+Every proven power section active and visible.
+The hero is a civic institution.
+Rex Flynn has a series about the building.
+Citizens take photos outside it.

+HERO POWER DEEPENING SYSTEM — FIVE STEPS:

+STEP 1 — PROVE A POWER IN A RUN
+When a player discovers a hero power and completes a run with it, that power is considered proven.
+The corresponding Training Center section activates.

+STEP 2 — SPONSOR MESSAGE SURFACES
+A Superhero Community message arrives from a hero who embodies that power archetype — a Storm equivalent for Tempest, a Banshee equivalent for Sonic Scream.
+The message is personalized and invites the player to find what the sponsor left at the activated section.

+Sponsor presence scales with progression:
+- Stages Two and Three — the sponsor leaves something.
+A message, a recorded briefing, a challenge upload.
+They do not appear in person.
+An established hero does not grace an unknown fledgling with a personal visit.
+- Stage Four — this dynamic may shift.
+A sponsor who has watched the player's career develop across dozens of runs may eventually appear in person.
+This is an earned moment, not a given one.
+See Stage Four Sponsor In-Person Visit entry.

+STEP 3 — PLAYER VISITS THE TRAINING CENTER
+The player finds the activated section and interacts with whatever the sponsor left — a screen, a terminal, a recorded message, a physical note.
+The interaction queues a challenge to surface in a future run.

+STEP 4 — CHALLENGE SURFACES IN A RUN
+The challenge surfaces in the run layer during a future run — not inside the Training Center.
+The player must have the relevant power active to engage with it.
+Because powers are random, the player cannot force the power to appear.
+The challenge is queued.
+The run serves its pool as always.

+When the power appears in a level up offer with a challenge queued, a new layer of decision surfaces alongside the usual three-way tension — take this power because the challenge is waiting, or take something the current build needs more.
+Player agency stays fully intact.

+STEP 5 — COMPLETE THE CHALLENGE
+The player completes the challenge mid-run.
+Success rewards power deepening — the power grows stronger in future runs.
+After reaching its deepening cap, subsequent completions reward temporary run boosts to that power's effectiveness instead.

+SPONSORSHIP AND WORLD TEXTURE:
+Heroes loosely vying for disciples is native to the Apex Chronicles world.
+The sponsorship isn't altruistic — it's reputation, legacy, and the quiet politics of a superhero community that existed long before this hero arrived.
+Rex Flynn covers sponsorship announcements with unhinged energy.

+MASTERY SCOPE BOUNDARIES:
+- Training Center — hero power deepening and sponsor challenges only
+- Class Mentor Buildings — class primary power advancement
+- Hero's Lair — combo discovery log
+These three buildings handle mastery between them.
+Their scopes do not overlap.

 DATE: May 6, 2026

 WHY: The Hades-style headquarters model contains build complexity while delivering narrative richness.
-Placing challenges in the run layer rather than the building preserves player agency — the run pool operates as always, and the queued challenge creates pull without mandate.
-Sponsor scaling with stage progression ensures earned moments feel earned rather than given.
-The three-building mastery split (Training Center, Class Mentor Buildings, Hero's Lair) keeps each system's scope clean and non-overlapping.
-Giving the Superhero Community channel mechanical function through sponsorship adds genuine stakes to an existing reward pillar beyond cosmetics.
+Placing challenges in the run layer preserves player agency.
+Sponsor scaling with stage progression ensures earned moments feel earned.
+The three-building mastery split keeps each system's scope clean.

 REPLACES: All earlier Training Center and Gym entries.
 "Boxing Gym" and "Gym" as canonical building names are superseded.
 The Stage One physical form is a gym.
 The building is always the Training Center.

+STATUS: DRAFT

+---

+DECISION LOG ENTRY

+DECISION: Superhero Community Channel — Expanded Scope

+AMENDS: Feedback Channels — reward pillar definition (May 3, 2026)

+The Superhero Community channel's primary reward pillar remains player cosmetics.
+The channel additionally serves as the delivery mechanism for the hero power deepening sponsorship system:

+- Sponsor messages surface through this channel when a hero power is proven in a run
+- The channel tracks discipleship — whose disciples are proving themselves, whose aren't
+- Sponsorship announcements are world events the channel broadcasts
+- The community has opinions about mentors taking on unknown heroes and expresses them through this channel

+The channel does two distinct jobs: cosmetics as primary reward pillar, sponsorship and discipleship tracking as mechanical function.
+These are parallel, not competing.

+DATE: May 6, 2026

+WHY: The Training Center hero power deepening system requires a delivery mechanism for sponsor messages.
+The Superhero Community channel is the natural and canonical home for this function.
+Expanding its scope here gives the channel mechanical teeth beyond cosmetics without displacing its primary reward function.

+REPLACES: Nothing — expands existing entry.

+STATUS: DRAFT

+---

+DECISION LOG ENTRY

+DECISION: Explorable City Buildings — Hades Headquarters Model

+The explorable buildings in Apex Chronicles follow the Hades headquarters model.
+Key principles:

+- Buildings are spaces that grow and reflect the player's run history
+- Mechanical action does not happen inside the buildings — it happens in runs
+- Buildings are atmosphere, narrative, and interface
+- Walking through a building at Stage Four tells the story of everything the player has done across their full run record
+- New content surfaces in buildings between runs — messages, challenges queued, sections activating — giving the player a reason to visit without requiring them to manage systems there

+This model applies to the Training Center, the Hero's Lair, and any other explorable city building.
+The run is always where the story happens.
+The building is always where the story lives.

+DATE: May 6, 2026

+WHY: The Hades headquarters model was established informally during Training Center design but not captured canonically.
+This entry makes it load-bearing and applicable across all explorable city buildings.

+REPLACES: Nothing — new decision

+STATUS: DRAFT

+---

+DECISION LOG ENTRY

+DECISION: Hero Power Deepening — Cap and Temporary Run Boost Mechanic

+The hero power deepening system has two phases:

+PHASE ONE — DEEPENING
+The player proves a power, accepts a sponsor challenge, completes it in a run.
+Each completion deepens that power — it grows stronger in future runs.
+This continues until the power reaches its deepening cap.

+PHASE TWO — TEMPORARY RUN BOOSTS
+After a power reaches its deepening cap, subsequent sponsor challenge completions for that power reward temporary run boosts to its effectiveness instead.
+The boost applies to the run in which the challenge is completed.
+It does not permanently alter the power beyond its cap.

+The cap exists to bound permanent power growth while keeping the sponsor challenge system engaging and rewarding indefinitely.
+Players who have maximized a power still have reason to take it in runs and engage with its sponsor challenge when it surfaces.

+DATE: May 6, 2026

+WHY: Without a cap, permanent power deepening becomes an unbounded progression system that could destabilize run balance over time.
+The temporary boost model keeps the challenge loop active and rewarding past the cap without compounding permanent power inflation.

+REPLACES: Nothing — new decision

+STATUS: DRAFT

+---

+DECISION LOG ENTRY

+DECISION: Stage Four Sponsor In-Person Visit

+In Stages Two and Three, sponsors communicate through messages, recorded briefings, and challenge uploads left at the Training Center.
+They do not appear in person.
+An established hero does not grace an unknown fledgling with a personal visit.

+In Stage Four, this dynamic may shift.
+A sponsor who has watched the player's career develop across dozens of runs — who has seen their challenges completed, their power mastered, their name recognized by the city — may eventually appear in person at the Training Center.
+This is an earned moment, not a given one.
+It requires sustained demonstrated mastery of that power across the full run record.

+The in-person visit is a narrative milestone, not a mechanical gate.
+It does not unlock new content.
+It is the world acknowledging who the player has become.

+DATE: May 6, 2026

+WHY: The sponsor relationship should feel like it develops over time — not a static delivery mechanism.
+The Stage Four in-person visit is the culmination of a relationship that started with a message left by someone who wasn't sure the hero was worth their time.
+By Stage Four they know.
+Scaling this to Stage Four ensures it feels earned and keeps early game expectations humble.

+REPLACES: Nothing — new decision

 STATUS: DRAFT